riartem/Kohana-Database-MySQLi/README.md

 Installation
 ============
 Extract to a module folder 'mysqli' under your modules directory and enable in your bootstrap.php file.
-Alternately, extract into MODPATH/database
+Alternately, extract into MODPATH/database.
+Change 'type' 'MySQL' to 'MySQLi' in config/database.php

 Suggestions
 ============
-Shoot me an email to azuka [at] zatechcorp.com.
+Shoot me an email to a [at] rizhenkov.by.